bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_0.md

 There are several ways of finding a Tutorial Team in our class:

 1. **EVERYONE** is expected to fill out our Tutorial Team survey (linked below) regardless of whether or not you have Teammates in mind already.
 2. If you already have teammates in mind, go ahead and sign up for your group in Canvas. <a href="https://community.canvaslms.com/t5/Student-Guide/How-do-I-join-a-group-as-a-student/ta-p/468" target="_blank">Instructions are located here</a>.
+Just pick a group and have each person interested sign-up for that group.
 We may add students to your pre-formed team depending on the survey results.
-3. If you'd like to find teammates on your own, you can do so by replying in the `Looking For Tutorial Group?` post on edSTEM.
-If you find some people with similar interests, go ahead and sign up for the team on Canvas using the instructions above.
-4. If you'd like to be assigned to a Team, just fill out the Team Survey and we'll assign you a Team before the second Wednesday of class.
+3. If you'd like to be assigned to a Team, just fill out the Team Survey and we'll assign you a Team before the second Wednesday of class.

 > **Note**: If you have not signed up for a Team on Canvas by Friday evening at 11:59pm, we will use your Survey results to assign you to a team.
 You will not be able to self-register for teams after Friday.